jasongrimes/fretboardfoundation/_chapters/020-chords/090-keys.md

 From this scale,
 the chords in the key are harmonized.
 See {% include chapter-link.html slug="major-harmony" %}
-and {% include chapter-link.html slug="minor-harmony" %}.
+and {% include chapter-link.html slug="minor-harmony" %}
+for details.

 ## Order of sharps and flats